Mohamed-wd/wesite/README.md

 # website
-build a wesite with css  and html
+build a website with css  and html